rng-guy/NFSMWBartender/README.txt

  • You can disable any feature of this set by deleting its parameter group or the file containing it.
 This does not apply to the bug fixes: they are tied to entire configuration files instead.

- • Deleting all configuration files of this feature set disables the two Heat-level fixes.
+ • Only deleting all configuration files of this feature set disables the two Heat-level fixes.

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in